yguitton/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 > <hands-on-title>Import History from EU server</hands-on-title>
 >
-> 1. Import {% icon galaxy-history-input %} *Input history* by following the link below
+> 1. Import the {% icon galaxy-history-input %} *Input history* by following the link below
 >
 >     {% for h in page.input_histories %}
 >       [ {{h.label}} ]( {{h.history}} )